 After Holt’s death in 1985, Patrick Farenga and colleagues kept up with publishing the GWS magazine until 2001.
-Although the magazine is no longer available, he still works through the website, books, and public speaking engagements to educate people on how to live and learn without ever actually going to school.
+Although the magazine is no longer available, he still works through the website, books, and public speaking engagements to educate people on how to live and learn without ever actually going to public or private schools.

 On the flip side of the coin is the conservative Seventh-Day Adventist, Raymond Moore, who was employed by the U.S. Department of Education.
-He was also a career-educator, working as a teacher, a principal, a superintendent, and college president, both in the United States and overseas.
-Through that experience, he became a passionate homeschool advocate, especially after researching the way public school affected younger children.
+He was also a career educator, working as a teacher, a principal, a superintendent, and a college president, both in the United States and overseas in formal education.
+Through that experience, he became a passionate homeschool advocate, especially after researching the way public schooling affected younger children.

 He actually became known as the world’s greatest expert on homeschooling, becoming actively involved with courts and teachers, pushing for the family’s right to homeschool.
-He went on to set precedents in homeschooling laws in locations such as West Germany, Japan, New Zealand, Australia, Canada, South Africa, the United Kingdom, as well as the United States.
+He went on to set precedents in homeschooling laws in locations such as West Germany, Japan, New Zealand, Australia, Canada, South Africa, the United Kingdom, as well as in America.

 He co-founded the Hewitt Research Foundation in 1963, with Carl Hewitt and went on to author an abundance of books encouraging families to pursue homeschooling.
-After being interviewed twice in 1982 by Dr. James Dobson on the Focus on the Family radio broadcast, Christian parents began to take notice of the homeschooling movement, propelling it forward.
+After being interviewed twice in the early 1980s by Dr. James Dobson on the Focus on the Family radio broadcast, Christian parents began to take notice of the homeschooling movement, propelling it forward.

 The first real hurdle for homeschoolers was the compulsory education law, the first of which was passed into law in Mississippi in 1852.
 This law allowed the state to remove children from the home, apprenticing them out to other families, while stripping the parents of their parental rights and fining them.
 The state had passed a law very similar to this one while still a British colony in 1647.
 Homeschooling was, for the most part, a violation of these laws.